 Chemicals used in dishwashing, laundry, cleaning and personal care products are usually released to wastewater.
 Studies indicate that EDTA concentrations are not significantly reduced by typical wastewater treatment (Bucheli-Witschel and Egli 2001).
-These chemicals are, therefore, expected to remain in treated wastewater effluent that is released to surface waters.
+Therefore, these chemicals are expected to remain in treated wastewater effluent that is released to surface waters.
 Products going into stormwater, such as DIY automotive cleaning products, are expected to be released directly to surface waters without treatment.